JulianAburrow/ManufacturerManagerWebAPI/README.md

 A new take on an old theme.
 This time there is a WebAPI to manage all the Manufacturers, Widgets and associated admin items.
 The front end is a Blazor WASM application with added MudBlazor for functionality and the back end is an ASP.Net Core WebAPI.

-# NB This is undergoing major refactoring and therefore not everything may be as described below (particularly the business rules)

-But it still works.

 # Business Rules

 The business roles for the WebAPI and the Blazor WASM are deliberately different to demonstrate two ways of approaching essentially the same issue.